scijs/calculate-givens-rotation/README.md

 ## Introduction

 This module implements Algorithm 5.1.3 of Golub and Van Loan's *Matrix Computations, 4th Edition*.
+The goal is to calculate the components of a rotation matrix that, when applied to vector `[a,b]^T`, will zero out the second component.

 ```
 [  c  s  ] T     [ a ]     [ r ]